Aptomi/k8s-app-engine/docs/language.md

 ## ACL

-Before using Aptomi for the first time, it's required to set up [access control rights](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#ACLRule) for Aptomi **domain** and **namespaces** for different users/teams.
+Before using Aptomi for the first time, you must set up [access control rights](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#ACLRule) for the Aptomi **domain**, and **namespaces** for different users/teams.

 There are three built-in user roles in Aptomi:
-* **domain admin** - has full access rights to all Aptomi namespaces, including `system` namespace
+* **domain admin** - Has full access rights to all Aptomi namespaces, including the `system` namespace
-  * Domain admin can change global ACL, global list of rules and global list of clusters, which all reside in `system` namespace
+  * Domain admins can change the global ACL, the global list of rules, and the global list of clusters, which all reside in the `system` namespace.
-  * Domain admin can define and publish services, contracts, dependencies, rules in any namespace
+  * Domain admins can define and publish services, contracts, dependencies, and rules in any namespace.
-* **namespace admin** - has full access rights for a given list of Aptomi namespaces
+* **namespace admin** - Has full access rights for a given list of Aptomi namespaces
-  * Namespace admin can only view, but not manage objects in `system` namespace
+  * Namespace admins can view, but not manage objects in the `system` namespace.
-  * Namespace admin can define and publish services, contracts, dependencies, rules in a given set of Aptomi namespaces
+  * Namespace admins can define and publish services, contracts, dependencies, and rules in a given set of Aptomi namespaces.
-* **service consumer** - can only consume services in a given list of Aptomi namespaces
+* **service consumer** - Can only consume services in a given list of Aptomi namespaces
-  * Service consumer has view only access for all namespaces
+  * Service consumers have view-only access for all namespaces.
-  * Service consumer can declare dependencies (and therefore consume services) in a given list of Aptomi namespaces
+  * Service consumers can declare dependencies, and therefore consume services, in a given list of Aptomi namespaces.

-For example, this would promote all users with 'global_ops == true' label into domain admins:
+For example, the following YAML block would promote all users with the `global_ops == true` label into domain admins:
 ```yaml
 - kind: aclrule
   metadata: